golems/amino/doc/md/tutorial/rot.md

 ![Complex Plane](cplane.svg)

-We can apply Euler's formula to rotation points in the plane by viewing the point in polar coordinates.
+We can apply Euler's formula to rotate points in the plane by viewing the point in polar coordinates.

 \f[
     x_1 + y_1 \ielt = r \left(\cos \theta_1 + \ielt \sin \theta_1